theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 Inference can be done in various ways.

 - [`AnalyticVI`](@ref) : [Variational Inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) with closed-form updates.
 For non-Gaussian likelihoods, this relies on augmented version of the likelihoods.
-For using Stochastic Variational Inference, one can use [`AnalyticSVI`](@ref) with the size of the mini-batch as an argument
+For using Stochastic Variational Inference, one can use [`AnalyticSVI`](@ref) with the size of the mini-batch as an argument.
 - [`GibbsSampling`](@ref) : Gibbs Sampling of the true posterior, this also rely on an augmented version of the likelihoods, this is only valid for the `VGP` model at the moment.

 The two next methods rely on numerical approximation of an integral and I therefore recommend using the classical `Descent` approach as it will use anyway the natural gradient updates. `ADAM` seem to give random results.
 - [`QuadratureVI`](@ref) : Variational Inference with gradients computed by estimating the expected log-likelihood via quadrature.
-- [`MCIntegrationVI`](@ref) : Variational Inference with gradients computed by estimating the expected log-likelihood via Monte Carlo Integration
+- [`MCIntegrationVI`](@ref) : Variational Inference with gradients computed by estimating the expected log-likelihood via Monte Carlo Integration.

 [WIP] : [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) will be integrated at some point, although generally the Gibbs sampling is preferable when available.